The NANA1807 Method | Iced Tea Preparation

 Serve chilled, between 6 and 10°C, without ice:

-- Preserves aromas and structure
+- Preserves the aromas and structure

 - Promotes gentle digestion

-- Avoids dilution and thermal shock
+- Avoid dilution and thermal shock

 Note: below 5°C, the perception of aromas drops by 40 to 60% (source: neurogastronomy).

-A Method Designed for the Living
+A Method Designed for Living Beings

 It is based on: